Semaglutide & Tirzepatide from Yucca · US-licensed clinicians · From $129/mo · Ships in 2–4 days

 What is the best Humanin dosage?

-Typical community dose is 0.5 to 2 mg subcutaneously, weekly or daily at lower end.
+Typical community dose is 0.5 to 2 mg subcutaneously, weekly or daily at the lower end.
 Cycled 4 to 8 weeks on, 2 to 4 weeks off.
 Most users start at 0.5 mg weekly.
 All dosing should involve physician supervision for therapeutic use.
 There is no FDA-approved dose.
+Some published protocols used much smaller microgram doses, but those typically reference native humanin rather than the more potent HNG analog that most commercial vials contain.

 What is the difference between Humanin and HNG?

 HNG (Humanin-G) is a synthetic analog of Humanin with a single glycine substitution at position 14.
-It is approximately 1,000 times more potent than native Humanin.
+It is approximately 1,000 times more potent than native Humanin and has a longer effective half-life.
 HNGF6A is another analog with roughly 10,000x potency.
 Most commercial peptide products labeled "Humanin" are actually HNG or similar analogs, which is why doses are in the milligram range rather than microgram.

 Does Humanin extend lifespan?